 Gastric sleeve patients require less time for recovery and can get back to most normal functions within three to four weeks.
 By contrast, gastric bypass patients need nine to 12 weeks for recovery time.
 However, following either surgery, patients can get back to work within two to three weeks.

-No matter what weigh-loss surgery option you choose – gastric sleeve or gastric bypass… making a serious commitment to behavior and diet modifications is critical to sustained weight loss.
+No matter what weight-loss surgery option you choose – gastric sleeve or gastric bypass… making a serious commitment to behavior and diet modifications is critical to sustained weight loss.

 Interested in getting approved for gastric bypass or gastric sleeve surgery in Mexico?
 Find out if you qualify by clicking through to our online application form or contact us today to find out more.

 VSG vs RNY: Still not sure which bariatric surgery is right for you?
 Jet Medical Tourism® can help.
 Contact today!

 Choosing between VSG vs RNY surgery is a vital decision, which will impact your long-term weight loss goals.
 At Jet Medical Tourism®, we understand that your body and your personal goals are unique to you.
 Therefore, you need a bariatric surgery that is tailored to meet your specific requirements.

 We can help you resolve your concerns about the right choice between VSG vs RNY surgery.
 You can schedule a free consultation with one of our experienced bariatric surgeons.
 They will review your BMI and health factors and make the best recommendation for you.
 Call us now to book an appointment.